 Start a Smoothie Challenge

-Smoothies are tasty and healthy snacks that everyone can enjoy.
-Have a weekly or monthly smoothie challenge.
-Everyone in the family researches a smoothie recipe and creates it for the whole family to try.
-Vote on which smoothies reign supreme.
+Smoothies are tasty and healthy snacks that everyone can enjoy, so why not have a weekly (or monthly) smoothie challenge?
+Everyone in the family can find a smoothie recipe and make it for the whole family to try.
+Vote on which smoothies reign supreme!

 Ideas for Family Spiritual Goals